2012 National League Division Series: Game 4

-4:07 p.m.
-(EDT) at Nationals Park in Washington, D.C.

 The Nationals had their backs against the wall in this must-win game.
-Adam LaRoche provided the first offense of the game with a homer for Washington in the bottom of the second off of Kyle Lohse, but the Cardinals manufactured a run in the third inning through a walk, a sacrifice bunt, an error, and a sacrifice fly by Carlos Beltran off of Ross Detwiler.
+Adam LaRoche provided the first offense of the game with a homer for Washington in the bottom of the second off Kyle Lohse, but the Cardinals manufactured a run in the third inning through a walk, a sacrifice bunt, an error, and a sacrifice fly by Carlos Beltran off Ross Detwiler.

 It was 1–1 for the majority of the rest of the game, as both pitching staffs refused to blink.
 Ross Detwiler pitched very well for the Nationals, tossing six innings while giving up just three hits and one run.
 The bullpen, in three innings, combined for eight strikeouts—after Detwiler had fanned just three—and did not give up a hit.
 St. Louis turned in a similar performance, with Kyle Lohse pitching seven strong innings.

 In the bottom of the ninth, Jayson Werth, on the 13th pitch of a lead off at-bat against Lance Lynn, lined a homer into left field, giving the Nationals a 2–1 win and forcing a Game 5.